lyteword/chspurgeon-tod/volume-3/psalm-75.md

 1\."The dregs" of the cup: the wrath of wrath, the gall of bitterness.

-2\.The dregs of the people: "all wicked."
+2\.
+The dregs of the people: "all wicked."

 **Verse 9.** Our life work: to declare and to sing.